Christian8491/GIS/blogs/4_Create_GIS_Database.md

 ('Polygon', 'POLYGON((0 0,1 1,3 4,7 4,9 2,9 0,0 0))');
 ```

-And checking out the result from a simple query:
+And checking out the results from a simple query:
 ```
 SELECT name, ST_AsText(geom) FROM geometry_table;
 ```